98% First time Pass Rate on the NREMT Written Exam! (National Average is 70%)

 - Sundays, 9am - 5pm (8/8, 8/15, 8/29) (Outside Kerr Hall)

 *DATES SUBJECT TO CHANGE DUE TO CORONAVIRUS RESPONSE AND RESTRICTIONS

 EMT CPR Requirement

-Per California Code of Regulations Title 22, EMT students must complete a CPR training equivalent to the current American Heart Association’s Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider level.
+Per the California Code of Regulations Title 22, EMT students must complete a CPR training equivalent to the current American Heart Association’s Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider level.

 - Provide training in “Basic Life Support/BLS”, or be designed "for Healthcare Professionals” or "Professional Rescuers"

 - Include care for adults, children, and infants

 - Be valid through the end of the EMT course